insight-creative/hobart-crossing/community/index.md

           <div class="col-md-6">
             <h1>Get to know Centennial Centre at&nbsp;Hobart&nbsp;...</h1>

             <p><em><a href="http://buildinhobart.com">Centennial Centre at Hobart</a></em> is the area’s newest premier luxury community.
-At Centennial Centre a three-acre village green, lush landscaping and pedestrian-friendly pathways will connect homes, stores, restaurants, professional services and more!</p>
+At <em>Centennial Centre</em> a three-acre village green, lush landscaping and pedestrian-friendly pathways will connect homes, stores, restaurants, professional services and more!</p>

             <p><em>Centennial Centre</em> is the ideal mid-point to join community activities in Green Bay, Hobart or Pulaski.
 Attend events at the Weidner Center on the UWGB campus ... take part in Village of Hobart activities ... or join a community or professional organization in Pulaski—it’s all close to <em>Centennial Centre</em>.
 Additionally, <em>Centennial Centre</em> is located in the well-regarded Pulaski school district and daycare is nearby.</p>